MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Update-MgExternalConnectionSchema.md

     - `[Name <String>]`: The name of the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Required.
     - `[Type <String>]`: propertyType

-INPUTOBJECT `<ISearchIdentity>`: Identity Parameter
+INPUTOBJECT <ISearchIdentity>: Identity Parameter
   - `[AcronymId <String>]`: key: id of acronym
   - `[BookmarkId <String>]`: key: id of bookmark
   - `[ConnectionOperationId <String>]`: key: id of connectionOperation
+  - `[ExternalActivityId <String>]`: key: id of externalActivity
   - `[ExternalConnectionId <String>]`: key: id of externalConnection
   - `[ExternalGroupId <String>]`: key: id of externalGroup
   - `[ExternalItemId <String>]`: key: id of externalItem
   - `[IdentityId <String>]`: key: id of identity
   - `[QnaId <String>]`: key: id of qna

-PROPERTIES <IMicrosoftGraphExternalConnectorsProperty1\[]>: The properties defined for the items in the connection.
+PROPERTIES <IMicrosoftGraphExternalConnectorsProperty1[]>: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
   - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
   - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.
   - `[IsRefinable <Boolean?>]`: Specifies if the property is refinable.
 Refinable properties can be used to filter search results in the Search API and add a refiner control in the Microsoft Search user experience.
 Optional.